tasal9/ZamAI/Google-Summer-of-Code.md

 # Making a proposal

 The application period for GSOC is March 24 - April 8 ([Timeline](https://developers.google.com/open-source/gsoc/timeline)).
-Send your proposal through the official [GSOC page](https://summerofcode.withgoogle.com/organizations/6095582066638848/).
+Send your proposal through the [GSOC page](https://summerofcode.withgoogle.com/programs/2025/organizations/neovim).
 We encourage students to send a first draft early in this period, this allows us to give feedback and and ask for more information if need.

 - ["Writing a proposal" guidelines](https://google.github.io/gsocguides/student/writing-a-proposal)
 - [Proposal evaluation criteria](http://intermine.org/internships/guidance/grading-criteria-2019/)